 - Department IT: Only a few departments (mainly in SCI) have their own IT staff.
 Others have people such as laboratory managers which may be able to provide some useful advice.
 Known links: CS, NBE, PHYS.

 - Science-IT: Overlaps with SCI department IT groups.
 They run the Triton cluster and support scientific computing.
-The main target audience is the departments which fund them, but can assist anyone in the university.
+The main target audience is the departments which fund them, but their resources are for anyone in the university.
 The core Science-IT departments are CS, NBE, and PHYS.
 Science-IT runs a weekly SciComp garage, where we provide hands on support for anything related to scientific computing.
-Official site, but this site is its day-to-day guidance.
+This site (scicomp.aalto.fi) is the user instructions, but there is also an official site.

 - Research and Innovation Services: Administrative-type support.
 Provides support for grantwriting, innovation and commercialization, sponsored projects, legal services for research, and research infrastructures.

-- CSC is the Finnish academic computing center.
+- CSC is the Finnish academic computing center (and more).
 They provide a lot of basic infrastructure you use without knowing it, as well as computing and data services to researchers (all for free).

-Also, currently Aalto has information is scattered everywhere:
+Also, currently Aalto has information is scattered on websites everywhere:

-- inside.aalto.fi is the typical “official” staff documentation area, where most service units have their homepages.
-This is perhaps the most important place to look, but is not visible in any public search engines or on the search engine on the Aalto homepage - you have to go directly here to search (so most people never find the Aalto official information).
+- inside.aalto.fi is the former typical “official” staff documentation area, where most service units have their homepages.
+In the 2018 redesign, this is supposed to be merged to aalto.fi, but we don’t know how that is going.
+It may not be updated anymore.
+(Former info: This is perhaps the most important place to look, but is not visible in any public search engines or on the search engine on the Aalto homepage - you have to go directly here to search (so most people never find the Aalto official information).)

 - scicomp.aalto.fi is where you are now.
-Scicomp was started by the Science-IT group from the Triton (HPC cluster) documentation, which is slowly taking over from our department’s research IT instructions.
-Now is is our general guidance to researchers.
-We would rather combine with other official sites, but currently there’s nothing standard-based and open.
+Scicomp was started by the Science-IT team from the Triton (HPC cluster) documentation, and scicomp is slowly taking over from our departments’ research IT instructions.
+Now is is our general guidance to researchers and the best place to find information on research and scientific computing - as opposed to general “staff computing” you find other places.

 Aalto provides computers to it’s employees, obviously.
 You can choose a managed system or standalone.
 If it’s standalone, you are on your own.
 If managed, login is through your Aalto account.
 You can get laptop or desktop, and Linux, Mac, or Windows.